Cerbersec/cerbersec.github.io/_posts/2024-06-30-becoming-a-red-teamer.md

     src: /assets/images/banner-wide.png
 ---

 I receive the questions "I want to become a red teamer" or "How do I get started in pentesting / red teaming?" pretty often.
 Instead of repeating myself, I'll write down my recommended path to take if I had to do it all over again.
-Here we go.
+Here we go. <!--more-->

 ### 0. What did you do?